top of page

 Q: Can I use my own oils or lotions during my massage?

-If you have specific allergies or skin concerns, please let HH know at the time of booking.
+If you have specific allergies or skin concerns, please let HH know at time of booking.

 Q: When can I expect a reply to my email inquiry?